- Energy and volume are not the same. Control your volume and you'll have energy to spare

 - buy proper shoes

-- don't wear a tux with a yankee baseball cap ( you'll look like an ass)
+- don't wear a tux with a baseball cap ( you'll look like an ass)

 - don't point out your bandmates when they make an error on stage